KRakeesh04/s1/src/content/docs/mechanics/dynamics/01-introduction.md

   order: 1
 ---

-:::caution[Todo]
+:::caution[Caution]

-This page is not very well organized yet.
+The whole Dynamics section is not in a great state right now.
 Let me know how it can be improved.

 :::